EngineeringSoftware/exli/README.md

-# Exli
+# ExLi
 Automatically extracting inline tests from unit tests.

 ## Introduction
-This repo contains the code and data for producing the experiments in [Exli][paper-url].
+This repo contains the code and data for producing the experiments in [ExLi][paper-url].

 ### Inline test format
 1. "Declare" part